GloriaAndonyaIT/GloriaAndonyaIT/README.md

 ### 🛠️ Currently Building:
 - 🌐 My portfolio website & personal blog
-- 📚 Projects from ALX & Moringa School
+- 📚 Projects from Moringa School

 ### 💡 Passion Project:
 - 📈 A system to help small business owners track and manage their businesses